Sambroder75/Sambroder75/README.md

 <a href="https://www.linkedin.com/in/aurelio-suhartono/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a Cybersecurity student at Binus University with a passion for network security, penetration testing, secure system deployment, AI development and UI/UX.
 This portfolio highlights my technical projects and ongoing journey in the cybersecurity field.
-Aiming gain practical cybersecurity experience through internships, where I can apply my technical skills in threat detection, system hardening, and penetration testing, while continuing to grow as a cybersecurity professional.
+Aiming to gain practical cybersecurity experience through internships, where I can apply my technical skills in threat detection, system hardening, and penetration testing, while continuing to grow as a cybersecurity professional.

-My journey has led me to develop a passion for cybersecurity, and I am now eager to learn more into this field.
+My journey has led me to develop a passion for cybersecurity, and I am now eager to learn more in this field.

 ## Skills